 Location18th arrondissement of Paris, Paris, France

-From the architect.
+Text description provided by the architects.
 This project started as a diagnosis on an existing building, and it is only after a precise analysis of the construction, that the choice of a demolition / reconstruction was made.
 Indeed, the existing building, built at the beginning of the century, was of a small interest, architecture and urban wise, and was handicapped by a very constraining inner organization, that made his restructuration impossible.
 The project is thus conceived as the ghost of the former building, but also as an antidote to the problems it was revealing.

 Bulk / Neutrality